CISecurity/CCPD-Docs/docs/source/Dashboard User's Guide.md

 The alert provides a link to download directly the latest bundle.

-**Connection errors alert**
+**Connection Error Alerts**

 Error alerts will appear in the inbox when the connection between CIS-CAT Pro Dashboard and CIS WorkBench is not successful.

-See below an example of potential alerts you might receive:
+See below examples of potential alerts you might receive:

 1. SecureSuite membership status changed:
 ![](https://i.imgur.com/ao5xwZV.png)